 In The Fanbase Weekly, the Fanbase Press staff and a host of special guests from across the pop culture spectrum discuss the top geek stories of the week.

 In this episode, the Fanbase Press staff welcomes guests Jordan Hart (Doppelgänger, Alterna Comics) and Justin Harder (Claus Studios) to discuss the latest geek news stories of the week, including why the Marvel Cinematic Universe is leaving its TV behind, reactions to the new Venom trailer, LucasFilm's upcoming Star Wars Resistance animated series, and an investigation into the failure of Universal Fan Con.

-The following is an interview with writer Domenick Dicce on the release of his latest book, Alternative Facts Journal: The Small-Handed Tweets of Donald Trump.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Dicce about the inspiration behind the book, his creative experience in compiling the tweets, his decision to donate half of his author royalties to charity, and more!
+The following is an interview with Craig Johnson regarding his comic book series, Project: Saviour.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Johnson about the inspiration behind the series, his creative process in both writing and illustrating the comic, and more!

 Here at Fanbase Press, we strive to provide an outlet for up-and-coming creators to promote and showcase their incredible works.
 With thousands of creators utilizing crowdfunding platforms like Kickstarter and Indiegogo to make those works a reality, we will highlight these talented creators and their noteworthy campaigns through #CrowfundingFridays!
 We hope that you will join us in giving these projects a moment of your time (and possibly your support)!